AARP Medicare Supplement Plan G

 - Learn about AARP Medicare Supplement Plan G, including what it covers, how much it costs and how to apply for Plan G or other Medigap plans.

-AARP offers Medicare Supplement Insurance plans through a partnership with UnitedHealthcare.
+AARP Medicare Supplement Insurance plans are offered through a partnership with UnitedHealthcare.
 When you sign up for a Medicare Supplement Insurance plan through AARP, you’ll be enrolled in a plan sponsored and backed by UnitedHealthcare, which is among the largest health insurance companies in the U.S.

 Medicare Supplement Insurance, also called Medigap, provides coverage for out-of-pocket costs that are required by Original Medicare (Medicare Part A and Part B) such as deductibles, copayments and coinsurance.